SegundamanoMX/octopress/source/_posts/2015-06-29-backup-your-s3-bucket.markdown

 We approached problem by complementing cross-region replication and versioning with backup management and a restore operation.
 We implemented managemenent and restore in the command line tool [`backup-my-bucket`](https://github.schibsted.io/smmx/backup-my-bucket).
+We wrote `backup-my-bucket` in [Go](http://golang.org/) and take advantage of it's facilities for writting concurrent code.
 With `backup-my-bucket` you backup and restore master into slave by means of a control machine.
 There is no restriction on where your control machine is located, e.g. your data center or Amazon EC2.